Cremations and Funerals

-Anyone can buy a grave space in the borough's cemeteries, however purchases from outside the borough area will be charged at a rate two and a half times the fees.
+If you’re purchasing from outside the borough area you will be charged at a rate two and a half times the fees.

 Burials can take place on any weekday, except on bank holidays.
 Muslim graves are exempt.
 Please talk to your funeral director or contact us to discuss any specific needs.